yoavta/ChatApp_Bot/README.md

 # Messenger App Wraper Bot
-## Bot for Chat monitoring.
+## Bot for Chat Monitoring.

 This Bot can copy messages from one group to another and monitor their content.

-The Bot was created using Selenium and BeautifulSoup libraries.
+The Bot was created using Selenium and BeautifulSoup libraries and runs on Raspberry-pi based on a Linux operation system.

 - Reads messages from one group and copies them to another group with the senders' names.